SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Discussion

 \subsection{USSN}

 SN\,2014ft has been observed, studied and classified by \cite{2018Sci...362..201D} as a USSN that likely formed a compact neutron star binary.
 It is recognised as the first ever detection of a USSN \citep[][]{2019ApJ...882...93H}, while previous studies of fast evolving Type Ic-BL SNe like SN\,2005ek \citep[][]{2013ApJ...774...58D} and SN\,2010X \citep[][]{2010ApJ...723L..98K} pointed-out the existence of this class of objects.
 Posterior to these works, SN\,2019dge (or ZTF18abfcmjw) was added to this class of transients as discussed by \cite{2020ApJ...900...46Y}.
+More recently SN\,2023zaw has been shown to be a fast evolving USSN of very low ejecta mass ($M_{\rm ej} \sim 0.07$ $M_\odot$) \citep[][]{das2024,moore2025}.

-SN\,2014ft is modeled using the \textsc{Redback} \citep{Sarin_redback} magnetar-driven supernova model in \cite{Omand2024}.
+SN\,2014ft is modelled using the \textsc{Redback} \citep{Sarin_redback} magnetar-driven supernova model in \cite{Omand2024}.
 SN\,2021lwz and SN\,2014ft have very similar light curves both peaking at absolute magnitudes close to -20.1 mag (Figure~\ref{fig:lcs_comparisons}), and similar fast rising times of order 6--7 days (see Table\,\ref{tab:slsn_comparison}.
-Assuming the magnetar-driven supernova model is appropriate to describe both explosions, the posterior parameters from the light curve modeling both infer very low ejecta of the same order ($\sim 0.15-0.25 $ $M_\odot$), and supernovae explosion energies of the same order ($\sim 2-6 \times 10^{49}$ erg ).
+Assuming the magnetar-driven supernova model is appropriate to describe both explosions, the posterior parameters from the light curve modelling both infer very low ejecta of the same order ($\sim 0.15-0.25 $ $M_\odot$), and supernovae explosion energies of the same order ($\sim 2-6 \times 10^{49}$ erg ).
 The main difference is that SN\,2021lwz has an initial spin-down luminosity about 100 times higher than the one of SN\,2014ft, and a spin-down timescale about 10 times faster.
 The braking index of both explosions being of the same order ($\sim 4.5$), this results in SN\,2021lwz having a total rotational energy an order of magnitude higher than SN\,2014ft.